bitburner-official/bitburner-src/markdown/bitburner.userinterface.createconnectlink.md

 </td><td>

-_(Optional)_ the text to display on the link.
-Defaults to the last host name or ip in connectPath.
+_(Optional)_ The text to display on the link.
+Defaults to the last hostname or IP in connectPath.
+If connectPath is an empty array and linkText is nullish, linkText is set to `"do nothing"`<!-- -->.

 </td></tr>